• Skip to primary navigation

 Recipe Notes

-• It's important not to overcook this dish.
-When you overcook the spare ribs you lose some of the flavourful meat juices - it will be cooked right out of the meat and what you will be left with is tough, rubbery pieces of meat sitting in a lot of meat juices.
-I cut my meat into big 1-inch chunks and 9 minutes was enough to cook them all the way through.
-So I recommend it be steamed between 8 to 10 minutes only.
-No more than 10 minutes unless your stove settings are very low - then maybe add 1-2 more min.
-You know your stove best.
+- It's important not to overcook this dish.
+When you overcook the spare ribs you lose the flavorful meat juices and the spare ribs will turn out tough and rubbery.
+I cut my meat into big 1-inch chunks and 12 minutes was enough to cook them all the way through.
+So I recommend steaming the ribs between 12 to 13 minutes only, if you want to cook them longer, make sure it is no more than 15 minutes.

 Ingredients